top of page

 Conclusion

-In conclusion, both THC and CBD have unique properties that make them suitable for different needs and preferences.
-THC is known for its psychoactive effects and may be ideal for those seeking a recreational experience or relief from specific symptoms.
+In summary, both THC and CBD have distinct properties catering to various needs and preferences.
+THC is recognized for its psychoactive effects, making it suitable for recreational use or symptom relief.

 bottom of page